Muhammadurasheed/emrashfolio/README.md

 This website is built using the following technologies:

 - React
-- Netlify for hosting
+- Vercel for hosting

 ## Features

 - Home/About page: introduces myself and provides a brief overview of my skills and interests.
-- Portfolio page: displays my past and current projects with descriptions, screenshots, and links to live demos or repositories.
+- Project page: displays my past and current projects with descriptions and links to live demos, repositories and APK/playstore links.
 - Contact page: provides a contact form to send me a message or connect with me on social media.

-The Home/About page also lists my technical skills and programming languages with proficiency levels.
+The Resume page lists my technical skills and programming languages with proficiency levels.

 ### Live chat